codelibs/elasticsearch-river-web/README.md

           }
     ...

 and then start your river.
-In properties object, when a value of "type" is "attachment", the crawled url is stored as base64-encoded data.
+In "properties" object, when a value of "type" is "attachment", the crawled url is stored as base64-encoded data.

     curl -XPUT 'localhost:9200/_river/test/_meta?pretty' -d '{
       "type" : "web",